"The Color Munifni Exists"

 Many in the artistic establishment were confused.
 Famous artists of the time including "Rekce Nork", "Erac Noip", and "Niets Negttiw", disregarded munifnism and the artwork it produced.
 To them Rotnac was no different to the old con-men who had claimed to had seen munifni in ancient times, and munifni would always remain a myth - an old wive's tale - a color who's only propertly was that of its own impossibility.
 They believed everything Rotnac said was made up nonsense and weren't afraid to tell him.

 Rotnac struggled under these criticisms.
 Feeling belittled he dissappeared from the artistic community for several years.
 He could not even bare to pick up a paintbrush, and instead delved into Elizabethan literature, with a belief that there might be evidence that Francis Bacon had written the plays of Shakespeare.
-All the while the internal struggle in the artistic community continued - for a while it seemed almost impossible to resolve the divide munifnism had opened.
+But even with his disappearance the internal struggle in the artistic community continued - for a while it seemed almost impossible to resolve the divide munifnism had opened.

 Once the commotion had died down a little Rotnac returned, bringing many more incredible breakthroughs in munifnism.
-He discovered that munifni was not a single color, but a spectrum of its own with thousands of incredible shades and variations.
-Each of these he described, and produced more artwork each more beautiful than the last.
+He showed that munifni was not a single color, but a spectrum of its own with thousands of incredible shades and variations.
+Each of these he described, and using these theories, produced artwork more beautiful than anything anyone had seen before.

-A foundation was formed of munifnists.
-By this point it contained almost all of the worlds most proiminant artists.
+With all these breakthroughs it seemed Munifnism had gained the upper ground.
+A foundation was formed of munifnists which, by this point, contained almost all of the worlds most prominant artists.
 To these men it seemed that munifni and munifnism was so fundamental, so key to producing beautiful and astounding artwork, that it must be the basis of all art and beauty in the world.
-They set about on an astounding project - to re-write all of the known rules of art, composition, balance, and emotion in terms of munifnism - to create a unified theory of art.
+They set about on an astounding project - to re-write all of the known rules of art, composition, balance, and emotion in terms of munifnism - to create a unified theory of art centered around Rotnac's work.

 And so the project begun - rules we converted to munifnist forms, practices were derived from the propeties of munifni, and fundamental answers to important devisive questions were resolved using the behaviour and properties of munifni.

 During the project many started to think more deeply about the path they had set out on.
-They began to wonder what had happened the day Rotnac had discovered the founding rules for munifnism - what had triggered in him thoughts that had not been triggered in anyone else.
+They began to wonder what had happened the day Rotnac had discovered the founding rules for munifnism - what had triggered in him thoughts that had not been triggered in anyone else for thousands of years.
 After some hesitation Rotnac answered.

 Rotnac explained that on the day munifnism had been discovered he had been visited by a spiritual being.
 This being had spoken to Rotnac directly - its purpose - to bring an understanding of the color munifni to the human realm.